 Acoustune HS1300ss is a single dynamic driver IEM that is using an improved version of their 3rd generation Myrinx driver that they used on their HS1500 series.

-Although I never try any Acoustune's IEMs, I had known that their house sound being in between the mild V to V-shaped and HS1300ss is no different.
+Although I had never tried any Acoustune’s IEMs, I had known that their house sound being in between the mild V to V-shaped and HS1300ss is no different.
 Here the IEM can be categorized as a warm V-shaped with boosted bass and treble.
-Though, it also has some upper mid boost unlike the traditional V shape IEM, which some calling it the W-shape tuning.
+Though, it also has some upper mid boost unlike the traditional V-shape IEM, which some calling it the W-shape tuning.

 A quick update: after I swap out the acoustune tips to Black Sedna Earfit Short, it seems like it able to reduce the bloatedness to almost none.
 So, if you find yourself in a similar situation as me, I would also recommend getting a sedna eartips to pair with HS1300ss.